kimatron/dive-in/README.md

 Dive In is a blog based on scuba diving, travel, and the lifestyle that comes with it.
 Users can view blogs, comment, share and add to the conversation.

-Unfortunately I ran out of time with this project and did not receive any reply to my request for an extension when applied for with detailed reasons.
+Unfortunately I ran out of time with this project to get everything I needed done, I learned a lot and it was a lot of information to get through.
+I look forward to finishing it in the near future!

+superuser: kimmy
+password: kim1234

 ![Logo](static/images/diveinlogo.png)